-But there’s another use case for the brilliant exit intent triggering.
+But there’s another use case for the brilliant exit-intent triggering.
 Sales offers.
-This is some magic that can keep any customer on the website and convince them to make shopping on your store.
+This is some magic that can keep any customer on the website and convince them to make shopping in your store.

 Discounts are some magical tools that can promote more sales among your customers.
 Even a little discount can keep a customer from abandoning the cart on your eCommerce.

 E-mail marketing today is becoming more and more popular for eCommerce (and not only) websites.
-Newsletter e-mails are one of the best ways of keeping the connection with your customers.
+Newsletter e-mails are one of the best ways of keeping a connection with your customers.

-It’s a perfect way of informing about any type of news on your store, including new collections, sales and more.
+It’s a perfect way of informing about any type of news in your store, including new collections, sales and more.